LevelLowerThan0/letters_recognition/README.md

 * 80% of input data is used for whole training process.
 * 20% of input data is used for letter recognition.

-Our implementation is used to recognize letters from A to letter Z using binary coding.
+Our implementation is used to recognize letters from A to letter Z using 1 to 1 coding.
 Each letter has her own coding.
 <br>